 4a) Drafting DGCA report back for the DGCA/61

-DGCA Enhancements
+Workstream 1: DGCA Enhancements and proposed Terms of Reference to DGCA Conference

 Singapore, lead of this workstream, presented the draft paper and provided an overview of its structure and content.

 With respect to Para.
 2.1, the meeting noted that, although the DGCA Conference was described as an annual meeting, it had not been convened annually during COVID-19 pandemic.